-Emergency escape lighting can be both 'maintained', i.e. on all the time, or 'non-maintained' which only operates when the normal lighting fails.
-Systems or individual lighting units (luminaires) are available with durations of between one and three hours.
-In practice, the three-hour units are the most popular and can help with maintaining limited continued use of your premises during a power failure (other than in an emergency situation).
+Emergency escape lighting can be either 'maintained', i.e. on all the time, or 'nonmaintained', which only operates when the normal lighting fails.
+Systems or individual luminaires are designed to operate for durations of between one and three hours.
+In practice, the three-hour units are preferred and can help with maintaining limited continued use of your premises during a power failure (other than in an emergency situation).

-Figure 56: Luminaires
+Figure 59: Luminaires

-Emergency escape lighting (luminaires) can be stand-alone dedicated units or incorporated into normal light fittings.
+Emergency escape lighting (luminaires) can be stand-alone (self-contained) dedicated units or incorporated into normal light fittings.
 There are highly decorative versions of these for those areas that demand aesthetically pleasing fixtures.
 Power supplies can be rechargeable batteries integral to each unit, a central battery bank or an automatic start generator.

 To complement emergency escape lighting, people, especially those unfamiliar with the premises, can be helped to identify exit routes by the use of way-guidance equipment.
-Wayguidance systems usually comprise photoluminescent material, lines of LEDs, or strips of miniature incandescent lamps, forming a continuous marked escape route at lower level (Figure 57).
-These systems have proved particularly effective when people have had to escape through smoke, including for partiallysighted people.
+Way-guidance systems usually comprise photoluminescent material, lines of LEDs, or strips of miniature incandescent lamps, forming a continuous marked escape route at lower level (Figure 60).
+These systems have proved particularly effective when people have had to escape through smoke and for partially sighted people.
 They can be particularly useful in premises where they can provide marked routes on floors and in multi-storey premises they can direct people to escape routes which are seldom used.

 If you decide that you need to install emergency escape lighting or to modify your existing system, any work should be carried out by a competent person in accordance with the appropriate standards.
+Further guidance on emergency escape lighting installations is given in BS 5266- 1^{27A} and BS 5266- $8.^{27}$